SunShate/LL1-analyzer/README.md

 ```
 * if || appears with at least 3 lexemes it means that it have at least 2 statements
 * epsilon is the empty string
-* each terminal/nonTerminal must be separated by space
+* each terminal/nonTerminal must be separated by space or any space character